haskell/cabal/doc/nix-local-build.rst

 Where are my build products?
 ----------------------------

-A major deficiency in the current implementation of build is that there is no programmatic way to access the location of build products.
+A major deficiency in the current implementation of ``cabal build`` is that there is no programmatic way to access the location of build products.
-The location of the build products is intended to be an internal implementation detail of build, but we also understand that many unimplemented features can only be reasonably worked around by accessing build products directly.
+The location of the build products is intended to be an internal implementation detail of ``cabal build``, but we also understand that many unimplemented features can only be reasonably worked around by accessing build products directly.